Tim Bogar: Minor league managing career

 Bogar has been named manager of the year in three different minor leagues.

-He started his managerial career in 2004 with the Greeneville Astros of the Rookie-level Appalachian League.
+Bogar started his managerial career in 2004 with the Greeneville Astros of the Rookie-level Appalachian League.
 Greeneville finished with a 41–26 (.612) record and won the Appalachian League championship and Bogar was selected as manager of the year.
-He was promoted in 2005 to the Astros' low Class-A affiliate, the Lexington Legends of the South Atlantic League, where he led the Legends to a league best 82–57 mark and was named the 2005 SAL's top skipper.
+He was promoted in 2005 to the Astros' Low-A affiliate, the Lexington Legends of the South Atlantic League, where he led the Legends to a league best 82–57 mark and was named the 2005 SAL's top skipper.

 He then switched to the Cleveland Indians' organization as pilot of the Akron Aeros, the Tribe's Double-A affiliate.
 In 2006, his first year with Akron, Bogar led the team to a league best 87–55 record and came within one game of winning the Eastern League title, captured that season by the Portland Sea Dogs.
 Bogar was named Eastern League manager of the year, and was selected to coach as part of Major League Baseball's 2006 All Star Futures Game.
 He was also selected by Baseball America as the "Best Manager Prospect" in the Eastern League in 2006.
 In 2007, Bogar's Aeros finished 80–61 and again made the final playoff round, losing to the Trenton Thunder, three games to one.
 He was also selected as a coach in the 2007 MLB All Star Futures Game in San Francisco.

 After five seasons (2008–12) as a Major League coach, Bogar was hired to manage the Los Angeles Angels' Double-A affiliate, the Arkansas Travelers of the Texas League, on November 9, 2012.
 He led the 2013 Travelers to a 73–66 overall record and the second-half championship of the loop's Northern Division.
 The Travelers reached the final round of the Texas League playoffs before bowing to the San Antonio Missions.

+Bogar was named manager of the Amarillo Sod Poodles for the 2024 season.

 Bogar owns a five-year (2004–07; 2013) career minor-league managerial win–loss record of 362–266 (.576).